unoplatform/uno.extensions/doc/Learn/Tutorials/Markup/HowTo-MarkupProject.md

     - Open the Visual Studio and select Extensions => Manage Extensions and Search (<kbd>Ctrl</kbd> + <kbd>E</kbd>) for unoplatform.

-    - Make sure you have the latest version of Uno Extension (v5.0 or higher) installed.
+    - Make sure you have the latest version of Uno Platform extension (v5.0 or higher) installed.

         ![Screenshot displaying how to check the version of the Uno Extension wizard version in Visual Studio extension manager](../Assets/MarkupProject-VsixVersion.jpg)